What should I do if my Project Online administrator gets locked out?

 Once you've found the right person to help you, explain what you think happened that caused the lockout.
 Some issues that result in lockout can be resolved by adding the Project Online administrator account to an Active Directory group.
 When synchronization happens, you should regain access to Project Online.

 If Active Directory changes will resolve the lockout, the site collection administrator won't need a Project Online license.
 However, in some cases, logging onto Project Online is required for fixing the issue, and the site collection administrator will need to be assigned a Project Online license.
 It's possible that he or she already has one.
-If not, have the site collection administrator select his or her account on the Active Users page in the Office 365 admin center, and then choose Edit under Assigned license on the right side of the window to select a Project Online license.
+If not, have the site collection administrator select his or her account on the Active Users page in the Microsoft 365 admin center, and then choose Edit under Assigned license on the right side of the window to select a Project Online license.

 Don't have enough licenses?
 If your organization already has all licenses assigned, the site collection administrator can remove the license from the locked-out Project Online administrator account, and then assign that license to themselves temporarily.
 You'll need to pass the license back and forth to test access, so be sure it gets assigned back to the Project Online administrator once access has been successfully restored.